Italy finance police search Juventus offices in player trading probe | MarketScreener

 In September, Juventus said that Italian market regulator CONSOB was looking into revenue received from player trading.

-Italy's Federal Prosecutor last month opened an investigation into a number of soccer player transfers in Serie A. (Reporting by Giselda Vagnoni; Editing by Alexander Smith)
+Italy's Federal Prosecutor last month opened an investigation into a number of soccer player transfers in Serie A. (Reporting by Giselda Vagnoni and Sabahatjahan Contractor in Bengaluru; Editing by Alexander Smith and Ken Ferris)